matplotlib/matplotlib/doc/users/interactive_guide.rst

      ...

-which by default is set to a function that forwards the stale state to the artists parent.
+which by default is set to a function that forwards the stale state to the artist's parent.
 If you wish to suppress a given artist from propagating set this attribute to None.

 `.figure.Figure` instances do not have a containing artist and their default callback is `None`.
-If you call `.pyplot.ion` and are not in ``IPython`` we will install callback to invoke `~.backend_bases.FigureCanvasBase.draw_idle` when ever the `.figure.Figure` becomes stale.
-In ``IPython`` we use the ``'post_execute'`` hook to invoke `~.backend_bases.FigureCanvasBase.draw_idle` on any stale figures after having executed the users input, but before returning the prompt to the user.
+If you call `.pyplot.ion` and are not in ``IPython`` we will install a callback to invoke `~.backend_bases.FigureCanvasBase.draw_idle` whenever the `.figure.Figure` becomes stale.
+In ``IPython`` we use the ``'post_execute'`` hook to invoke `~.backend_bases.FigureCanvasBase.draw_idle` on any stale figures after having executed the user's input, but before returning the prompt to the user.
 If you are not using `.pyplot` you can use the callback `Figure.stale_callback` attribute to be notified when a figure has become stale.